jujmart/TechKnowBuild/README.md

 ## Future Features

-1. **Search** - search through project titles to find the desired build
+1. **Search** - search through project titles to find the desired tech build

-2. **Youtube API** - project creators can house and show youtube videos as project or step support
+2. **Youtube API** - project creators can house and show youtube videos on the site to give additional support to a project or step

-3. **Multiple Image/Video Support Upload** - project creators can upload more than a single image or video as support for a project or step
+3. **Multiple File Upload** - project creators can add more than one image or video as support for their project or step

 ## Contact